 Ride a Dhow to Pate & Kiwayu Islands

-After a few days with no electricity, pavement, pollution, news, or modern conveniences, you’ll feel like pagan castaway, frolicking around in the flesh, (there’s no one around!), exploring the natural caves lining the beach and floating in the gentle, clear blue ocean.
+After a few days with no electricity, pavement, pollution, news, social media or modern conveniences at all, you’ll feel like pagan castaway, frolicking around in the flesh, (there’s no one around!), exploring the natural caves lining the beach and floating in the gentle, clear blue ocean.

 On the easy-going coast of Kenya, there is a Swahili saying central to the lifestyle: